MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/breakpoints.md

 1. Click **Add breakpoint**.

-1. Enter all or part of the URL which you want to break on.
+1. Enter all or part of the URL that you want to break on.
 DevTools pauses when the value you enter is present anywhere in an XHR or Fetch request URL.

 1. Press **Enter** to confirm.